Cameron Lynch: Los Angeles Rams (second stint)

 On December 6, 2017, Lynch was signed to the Los Angeles Rams' practice squad, and was promoted to the active roster three days later.

 Tampa Bay Buccaneers (second stint)

 On March 16, 2018, Lynch signed with the Buccaneers.
 He received multiple Bucs community MVP awards.

 Broadcasting career

 Lynch had aspired to become a sports broadcaster and media personality during his college years.
 He began his broadcasting career at Syracuse when started a weekly Cuse.com feature named "Cam's Cam.", where he interviewed his teammates.
 He joined the USC Annenberg School for Communication and Journalism after his NFL career.

-Lynch has worked with the NFL Network, Fox Sports and was even selected to broadcast 2019 Superbowl.
+Lynch has worked with the NFL Network, Fox Sports and was selected to broadcast the 2019 Super Bowl.
 In 2019, he was named the interim co-host on an NBC daytime show.

 In 2021, Lynch served as in-stadium broadcaster for Super Bowl LV, along with Scott Hanson.